 Top Down vs Bottoms up!

-If clicking randomly from the middle or bottom of the board, one can often ruin good combo's from the top of the screen.
+If clicking randomly from the middle or bottom of the board, one can often ruin good combos on the top of the screen.
 This strategy assumes that it is best to start from the top and work down in order to avoid losing top combos.
-However in doing this you are just as likely to miss out on the new combinations that often fall into place when middle or bottom boulders are removed.
+However, in doing this you are just as likely to miss out on the new combinations that often fall into place when middle or bottom boulders are removed.
 For this reason many people prefer to work from the bottom up.

 Slow and Steady

 This is the most recommended strategy as it is a combination of those previously mentioned.
 "Slow and Steady" is recommended for those that are aiming for a high score.
 It uses all other strategies when appropriate and carefully considers each move, and all effects of that move before it is made.
 However it is called SLOW and steady for a reason.
 To carefully consider each move takes time and patience and is not recommended for those simply looking for Neopoints or a fun game.

 This game, like many others on the site, was worked on by Flash game wizard Ollie.
 At the main menu, simply click on the little cave drawing to the left of the Visual Effects button (as highlighted in the image below) to see a stylized cartoon of the Phantom Orange Shirt Guy.
 Or, in this case, the Phantom Animal Fur Skin Toga Guy.
 I guess he has to change his clothes sometimes...